opisaac9001/Ollama-Chat-eidos/Readme.md

+This is just my fork for my own usage with my eidos project.
+Tons of stuff added that wont be used in normal use.

 # Ollama Chat - Claude Style

 A modern, single-page web chat interface for local LLMs (Large Language Models) running on [Ollama](https://ollama.com/), inspired by the visual style and UX of Anthropic's Claude.
 This project provides a beautiful, feature-rich frontend for chatting with your local models, supporting Markdown, code highlighting, math rendering, system prompts, file uploads, and chat history.